hack4impact-calpoly/hospice-of-slo/README.md

 ### Overview

 #### Purpose
-The purpose of this application was to improve the volunteer scheduling, communicating, and tracking processes for Hospice of SLO.
+The purpose of this application is to improve the volunteer scheduling, communicating, and tracking processes for Hospice of SLO.

 ### Team
 The Hospice of SLO project team consists of 9 Cal Poly students.
-Over the course of about 9 months, they worked as a team to deploy this web application.
+Over the course of about 9 months, we worked as a team to deploy this web application.
 The team members are listed below:

 <p float="left">
  <a href="https://github.com/ctperry0301" target="_blank"><img src="https://avatars3.githubusercontent.com/u/15805074?s=400&u=c2a0e7ef773958b28ce01ae19dcdbb1eefcce015&v=4" width="150" /></a>